hughbarney/femto/README.md

 * "c-a" to "c-z"                 Control-A to Control-Z  (Control-X, I and M are reserved)
 * "c-x c-a" to "c-x c-z"         Control-X folowed by Control-A to Control-Z
-* "c-x a-z"                      Control-X followed by a to z
+* "c-x a" to "c-x z"             Control-X followed by a to z
 * "esc-a" to "esc-z"             Escape-A to Escape-Z

 When using (set-key) the keyname must be supplied using the key names above.